AlexaCai/meet-app/README.md

 ## Technical aspects

-*Meet* app is a serverless, progressive web application (PWA) built using React (Create-React-App / CRA) and the test-driven development (TDD) technique.
+*Meet* app is a serverless, progressive web application (PWA) built using React (with Create-React-App) and the test-driven development (TDD) and behavior-driven development (BDD) techniques.
 The application uses the Google Calendar API to fetch upcoming events in different cities.

 Serverless functions in *Meet* app are used for the authorization process.
 More precisely, they are used to authorize the app to retrieve Google Calendar API event data.

-To access the events from Google Calendar API on *Meet* app, users first have to request an access token on an authorization server (in case of *Meet* app, the authorization server is Google OAuth).

-For the users / *Meet* app to get a token from the authorization server, a serverless function is used, using the cloud-service provider AWS Lambda.
-Two things are then required to launch the process of obtaining a token:
+To access the events from the Google Calendar API, users need to have an access token delivered from an authorization server (in case of *Meet* app, the authorization server is Google OAuth).
+For the users / *Meet* app to get this access token from the authorization server, serverless functions are used, using the cloud-service provider AWS Lambda.

+Two things are first required to launch the authorization process and make it possible for users / *Meet* app to eventually access the Google Calendar API data:

 - A consumer key (client_id)
 - A consumer secret (client_secret)

-The consumer key and consumer secret are used to identify the consumer that wants to use the Google OAuth authorization server (the consumer here being the serverless function hosted on AWS Lambda).
-The consumer uses the key and secret to start the process of requesting the access token from the authorization server, which then lets the user know about this request (a consent screen appears).
+The consumer key and consumer secret are used to identify the consumer that wants to use the Google OAuth authorization server (the consumer here being a serverless function hosted on AWS Lambda).
+When users go on *Meet* app for the first time, the consumer uses the key and secret to start the process of requesting access from the authorization server, which then lets users know about this request (a Google consent screen appears on their UI).

-When a user provides their credentials to log in to their Google account and grants consent to *Meet* app, the authorization server authenticates the user and generate / send back an access token to the app.
-The app can then use this token (on behalf of the user) to access protected resources (Google Calendar events).
-This allows users, up to this point, to send requests to Google Calendar API along with the received token and get back events via the React app (since the Google API will recognize the user’s token and subsequently provide the requested list of events).
+When users provide their credentials to log in into their Google account and grants consent to *Meet* app through this consent screen, the authorization server authenticates the user/the app and generate/send back an authorization code the user/the app, which is later exhange for an access token.
+The app can then use this token (on behalf of the user) to request and access the protected resources (events data) from the Google Calendar API and display them on the app UI.
+This is possible since at this point, the Google Calendar API will recognize the user’s token in requests sent to it and subsequently provide the requested list of events.

 The access token is required for the *Meet* app to work because the Google Calendar API is a protected API.
 Protected APIs can only be called by authenticated apps, so by apps that have a valid token issued by the API provider.
-Users / app sending a request to access the Google Calendar API events without a valid token would simply get an error message.
+Users / app sending a request to access the Google Calendar API events without a valid token would get an error message.

-Serveless functions for the authorization process with *Meet* app are particularly useful as they allow to avoid the need of building and maintaining an entire server just to provide access tokens.
+Serveless functions for the authorization process with *Meet* app are particularly useful as they allow to avoid the need of building and maintaining an entire server.
 With AWS Lambda, the operational responsibilities for server management, scaling, and maintenance are shifted to the cloud provider, and the running costs are more effective (since developpers only pay for the resources used).

-Below is a list of all technical aspects of the project requierements, which all have me implemented and worked out:
+The specific technologies and tools used in this project are the following:

+ - React
+ - JavaScript
+ - CSS
+ - AWS Lambda
- - (to fill in)
+ - Jest
- - (to fill in)
+  - Cucumber
- - (to fill in)
+ - Puppeteer
- - (to fill in)
+ - Atatus
- - (to fill in)
+ - Recharts
+ - Google Console API
+  - Lighthouse (from Google DevTools)

 ## App dependencies

 The following dependencies are required for the *Meet* app to work:

-For codes
- - All packages coming with Create-React-App

- For styling

- - (to fill in)
+  - testing-library/jest-dom: ^5.17.0
+ -  testing-library/react: ^13.4.0
+ -  testing-library/user-event: ^14.4.3
+ - atatus-spa: ^4.6.0
+ - react: ^18.2.0
+  - react-dom: ^18.2.0
+ -  react-scripts: 5.0.1
+ -  recharts: ^2.7.3
+ - web-vitals: ^2.1.4
+ - workbox-background-sync: ^6.6.0
+  - workbox-broadcast-update: ^6.6.0
+ - workbox-cacheable-response: ^6.6.0
+ - workbox-core: ^6.6.0
+ - workbox-expiration: ^6.6.0
+ - workbox-google-analytics: ^6.6.0
+  - workbox-navigation-preload: ^6.6.0
+ - workbox-precaching: ^6.6.0
+ - workbox-range-requests: ^6.6.0
+ - workbox-routing: ^6.6.0
+ - workbox-strategies: ^6.6.0
+  - workbox-streams: ^6.6.0

  For devDependencies

+  - gh-pages: ^5.0.0
+ - jest-cucumber: ^3.0.1
- - Gh-Pages
+  - puppeteer: ^18.1.0

-## Github repositorie and Github Pages

-Here's the link to my full [Github repositorie for my *Meet* app](https://github.com/AlexaCai/meet-app).

-Here's the link to my [*Meet* app hosted on Github Pages](https://alexacai.github.io/meet-app/).